PipedreamHQ/docs/docs/notebook/code/README.md

 On Pipedream, each code step is implicitly wrapped in its own [`async` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) declaration. **You should use the [`await` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) to run any asynchronous operation synchronously — step-by-step — in a code step**, even if you don't need to process the results.

-We **do not** recommend starting an asynchronous operation that you do not `await`.
+You **should not** start an asynchronous operation that you do not `await`.
 Moreover, you should not expect [callback functions](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) to run after the result of an asynchronous operation.

 In short, do this: